LAST MINUTE MUSICIANS BLOG

 While cash is still king amongst the busking community, more and more members of the public are opting to carry only payment cards.

 As such, it might be worth investing in an alternative way to pay, such as a cheap card reader pre-programmed with an appropriate amount (potentially the price of a cup of coffee?).
+Apps like SumUp or iZettle make this straightforward and affordable.

-Get a license (if you need one)
+Get a busking licence (if you need one)

 Dress appropriately